ooni/explorer/CODE_OF_CONDUCT.md

-# Tor Project Code of Conduct
+# OONI Code of Conduct

+This is Adapted from The Tor Project code of conduct.

 Statement of Intent:

-The Tor Project is committed to fostering an inclusive environment and community.
+OONI is committed to fostering an inclusive environment and community.
 Tor is a place where people should feel safe to engage, share their point of view, and participate.

-This code of conduct applies to The Tor Project as a whole.
+This code of conduct applies to OONI as a whole.
 It is intended to provide guidelines for contributors.
-Employees and contractors of The Tor Project, Inc. (TPI) are also subject to company policies and procedures.
+Employees and contractors of OONI are also subject to company policies and procedures.
 Those people should feel free to contact HR with questions or concerns.

 This code of conduct is not exhaustive or complete.
 It is an ongoing effort to